Analysis | The Matt Gaetz allegation, explained

 If Gaetz does resign, there’s no real risk that the GOP would lose his seat.
 Gaetz has won by at least 30 points in each of his reelection bids, and Trump won the district by more than 30 points last year.

 But Gaetz’s position is shaky.
-The allegations are of a sort which makes it very difficult for his colleagues to come to his defense.
+The allegations are of a sort that makes it very difficult for his colleagues to come to his defense.
 Perhaps they believe his claims that he’s a target of extortion — a sort of countercharge that in the past has often turned out to be untrue.
-But there’s an obvious political risk to vocally defending someone who might face sex trafficking charges, so expect his political allies (including the former president) to remain fairly muted.
+But there’s an obvious political risk to vocally defending someone who might face sex-trafficking charges, so expect his political allies (including the former president) to remain fairly muted.

-That's particularly true, Insider reports, because Gaetz isn't particularly well liked by his colleagues.
+That’s particularly true, Insider reports, because Gaetz isn’t particularly well-liked by his colleagues.
 One called him “the meanest person in politics.”

 Perhaps Gaetz can turn that to his defense.
 After all, if no one likes him much, wouldn’t that make it more possible that they might try to extort him?

-Note: This article has been updated with the new reporting from Zapotosky and Barrett.